ssopic/testing_app/README.md

 ---

-## ⚖️ Legal Disclaimer
+## Legal Disclaimer
 This tool is for educational and portfolio purposes.
 It processes data from public government releases (e.g., House Oversight Committee).
 Users must be 18+ and are responsible for verifying all AI-generated findings against original source documents.

-## 📄 License
+## License & Attribution
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is provided for educational and portfolio purposes.

+**Attribution Required:** You are free to use, modify, and distribute this software, provided that you give appropriate credit to the original author, include a link to the original repository, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the author endorses you or your use.